Advanced-Step Real-time Iterations with Four Levels -- New Error Bounds and Fast Implementation in acados: Numerical experiments

-\paragraph{Evaluation} The Pareto plot in Figure~\ref{fig:pareto_pendulum_subopt} compares the controller variants in terms of maximum computation time and relative suboptimality.
-The latter is evaluated by computing the closed-loop cost and comparing with a controller with a finer uniform grid and fully converged SQP, which is marked as \textit{reference} in Fig.~\ref{fig:pareto_pendulum_subopt}.
-In Table~\ref{tab:asrti_experiment}, we additionally report the maximum timings over all simulations and how they are split between preparation and feedback phase.
-Additionally, we report the mean values of the constraint violation and the Lagrange gradient over all simulation steps.
+\paragraph{Evaluation} The Pareto plot in Fig.~\ref{fig:pareto_pendulum_subopt} compares the controller variants in terms of maximum computation time and relative suboptimality.
+The latter is evaluated by computing the closed-loop cost and comparing with a controller that uses a finer uniform discretization grid with $N=40$ and fully converged SQP, which is marked as \textit{ideal} in Fig.~\ref{fig:pareto_pendulum_subopt}.
+In Table~\ref{tab:asrti_experiment}, we additionally report the maximum timings for preparation and feedback phase over all simulations.
+Additionally, the mean values of the constraint violation and the Lagrange gradient over all simulation steps are listed.
 The shooting gaps show satisfaction of nonlinear constraints, quantified as $\norm{g}$.
 The example only contains linear inequality constraints, which are always satisfied.
-Thus it allows to compare closed-loop suboptimality and constraint violation simultaneously.
-Figure~\ref{fig:infeasibility_pendulum_as_rti} shows how primal and dual infeasibility evolve over a few time steps after applying a disturbance including all inner AS-RTI iterations.
+Thus, it allows one to compare closed-loop suboptimality and constraint violation simultaneously.
+Figure~\ref{fig:infeasibility_pendulum_as_rti} shows how primal and dual infeasibility evolve over all AS-RTI iterations over a few time steps after applying a large disturbance to the plant.

-\paragraph{Discussion} Firstly, we can see from Table~\ref{tab:asrti_experiment} that the timings of the feedback step for all AS-RTI variations are consistent and a multiple lower compared to their preparation phase.
-The classic RTI algorithm has a rather high suboptimality and the lowest overall timing.
+\paragraph{Discussion} Firstly, we can see from Table~\ref{tab:asrti_experiment} that the timings of the feedback step for all AS-RTI variations are consistent and a multiple lower compared to their preparation phase, which is enabled by the split condensing described in Sec.~\ref{sec:implementation}.
+In our closed-loop simulation, the delay from the computation of the feedback phase is neglected, which would impact all real-time controllers similarly, but would drastically degrade the performance of the SQP algorithms included for reference.
+The classic RTI algorithm has a rather high suboptimality and is the fastest real-time algorithm.

 AS-RTI-A, with a single precondensed QP solve, is able to greatly improve on the classic RTI algorithm with much better performance and a marginally increased computational load, cf. Fig.~\ref{fig:pareto_pendulum_subopt}.
-In Figure~\ref{fig:infeasibility_pendulum_as_rti} one can observe that level~B iterations converge to a feasible linearization point.
-This iterate is associated with a fixed suboptimality which is visible in the second subplot as predicted Proposition~\ref{prop:level_B_armin}.
+In Figure~\ref{fig:infeasibility_pendulum_as_rti}, one can observe that level~B iterations converge to a feasible linearization point.
+This iterate is associated with a fixed suboptimality which is visible in the second subplot and consistent Proposition~\ref{prop:level_B_armin}.